MaksimLozovskii/AI-IMAGE-RANKER/README.md

 **Open README.md with VS code and paste this in:**
 ```
+# Branch for "ticket name"

+**Assignee - "Change to your name"**
 ```

+Change "ticket name" to the name of the ticket you assigned yourself

+Change "change to your name" to the your github nickname

 **Create a new branch to keep your code separate from others**